Face Masks: What Doctors Say About Their Role In Containing Coronavirus

 To answer that, it helps to clarify which kinds of masks we're talking about.

-Because experts don't yet know exactly how the virus is transmitted, the Centers for Disease Control and Prevention is recommending that health-care workers treat it like an airborne pathogen — germs that can travel in particles or droplets in the air.
-That means health-care workers interacting with a coronavirus patient should wear a heavy-duty mask called an N95 respirator.
-These respirators are designed to fit tightly around the nose and mouth, and, when worn correctly, they block out at least 95% of small airborne particles, according to the CDC.
+Because experts don't yet know exactly how the virus is transmitted, the Centers for Disease Control and Prevention is recommending that health care workers treat it like an airborne pathogen — germs that can travel in particles or droplets in the air.
+That means health care workers interacting with a coronavirus patient should wear a heavy-duty mask called an N95 respirator.
+These respirators are designed to fit tightly around the nose and mouth, and, when worn correctly, block out at least 95% of small airborne particles, according to the CDC.

 But wearing an N95 respirator is serious business, says Dr. William Schaffner of Vanderbilt University Medical Center.
-Health-care workers who use these respirators are required by law to undergo an annual fit test — a check to make sure the mask forms a tight seal on the wearer's face so that contaminated air can't leak in.
+Health care workers who use these respirators are required by law to undergo an annual fit test — a check to make sure the mask forms a tight seal on the wearer's face so that contaminated air can't leak in.
 Although N95s are disposable, workers must also demonstrate that they know how to put on and wear the model that they are using.

-This type of mask is "difficult to wear" because it's uncomfortable, says Schaffner.
+This type of mask is "difficult to wear" because it's uncomfortable, Schaffner says.
 Some people find it harder to breathe when wearing the N95.
 But "that's the kind of protection that really works."

 While N95 respirators are available for the public to purchase, there's no recommendation from health agencies for the general public to wear them.